spf13/cobra/README.md

 interfaces similar to git & go tools.

-Cobra is also an application that will generate your application scaffolding to rapidly develop a Cobra based application.
+Cobra is also an application that will generate your application scaffolding to rapidly develop a Cobra-based application.

 Cobra provides:
-* Easy sub-command based CLIs: `app server`, `app fetch`, etc.
+* Easy subcommand-based CLIs: `app server`, `app fetch`, etc.
-* Fully posix compliant flags (including short & long versions)
+* Fully POSIX-compliant flags (including short & long versions)
-* Nested sub commands
+* Nested subcommands
 * Global, local and cascading flags
 * Easy generation of applications & commands with `cobra create appname` & `cobra add cmdname`
-* Intelligent suggestions (`app srver`.. did you mean `app server`)
+* Intelligent suggestions (`app srver`... did you mean `app server`?)
 * Automatic help generation for commands and flags
 * Automatic detailed help for `app help [command]`
 * Automatic help flag recognition of `-h`, `--help`, etc.
 * Automatically generated bash autocomplete for your application
 * Automatically generated man pages for your application
 * Command aliases so you can change things without breaking them
-* The flexibilty to define your own help, usage, etc
+* The flexibilty to define your own help, usage, etc.
-* Optional tight integration with [viper](http://github.com/spf13/viper) for 12 factor apps
+* Optional tight integration with [viper](http://github.com/spf13/viper) for 12-factor apps

 Cobra has an exceptionally clean interface and simple design without needless constructors or initialization methods.

-Applications built with Cobra commands are designed to be as user friendly as possible.
+Applications built with Cobra commands are designed to be as user-friendly as possible.
 Flags can be placed before or after the command (as long as a confusing space isn’t provided).
 Both short and long flags can be used.
 A command need not even be fully typed.
 The shortest unambiguous string will suffice.
-Help is automatically generated and available for the application or for a specific command using either the help command or the --help flag.
+Help is automatically generated and available for the application or for a specific command using either the help command or the `--help` flag.

 ## Concepts